We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-Configuration of the Apache ZooKeeper ensemble is the responsibility of the user, but there are few suggestions to improve the reliability of the quorum service:
+Configuration of the ZooKeeper ensemble is the responsibility of the user, but here are few suggestions to improve the reliability of the quorum service:

 • GC on broker machine should allow keeping GC pauses within 1/3 of session_ms in order to let the ZooKeeper heartbeat protocol work reliably.
 If that is not possible, it is better to increase session_ms, accepting a slower failover.

-• ZooKeeper must have enough resources to keep GC (and OS) pauses much smaller than server tick time: please consider carefully if broker and ZooKeeper node should share the same physical machine, depending on the expected load of the broker
+• ZooKeeper must have enough resources to keep GC (and OS) pauses much smaller than server tick time.
+Please consider carefully if a broker and ZooKeeper node should share the same physical machine depending on the expected load of the broker.

 For the former case (session expiration with active broker no longer present), the passive broker can detect an unresponsive active broker by using: